-A review of the operations of the Group during the year and of the results of those operations is appended at pages i - xi.
+A review of the operations of the Group during the year and of the results of those operations is available at pages 8 to 21.
 The Review of Operations and Financial Performance also provides an overview of Outlook, Business Strategy and Business Risks.